 - Literary Allusion Title: Straight from a George Herbert poem, Jordan.

 - Meaningful Name: "Medusan" obviously is inspired by Medusa of Greek Mythology.
-Kolos hints this is only what others call his race, not what they call themselves.
+Kollos hints this is only what others call his race, not what they call themselves.
 Dr. Jones' first name is Miranda, meaning "Fair to look upon".
 She certainly is attractive.
 Kirk calls her "The loveliest human to grace a star ship."
-Kolos realizes her connection with the character from The Tempest when he says "O brave new world that hath such people in it."
+Kollos realizes her connection with the character from The Tempest when he says "O brave new world that hath such people in it."

 - Mental Fusion: Spock Mind Melds with a Medusan to save the Enterprise.